Coneriys/apache4/docs/content/user-guides/websocket.md

 ## EntryPoints Configuration for WebSockets

-In your Traefik static configuration, you'll need to define entryPoints for both WS and WSS:
+In your apache4 static configuration, you'll need to define entryPoints for both WS and WSS:

 ```yaml tab="File (YAML)"
 entryPoints: